LoyolaChicagoCS/gradhandbook/source/regulations.rst

 few months before classes are scheduled to begin.
 We also maintain a long- term schedule.
 See http://www.luc.edu/cs/schedules/.

-..
-FIX
-    In order to register for graduate courses newly admitted students must first consult with the
-    Graduate Program Director.

-    Once your selections are approved, they will be entered into the system by the Graduate Program Secretary, completing the registration process.
-It is your responsibility to check LOCUS to verify your registration each semester.
+Newly admitted students should first consult with the Graduate Program Director before registering for courses.
+A discussion with the GPD is particularly important if there is any question of a student's prerequisite preparation.

+Before the next registration period, you should be provided an individual faculty advisor for the rest of your studies.
+Later registration choices should be taken up with your advisor.

 Students must maintain continual registration throughout their years in the program unless they explicitly apply for and are approved for a :ref:`leave_of_absence`.
 You must also announce your decision to come back from a Leave of Absence with an email to the Associate Dean of the Graduate School.

-..
-FIX ?? phd only?
-    or risk having to apply for
-    reinstatement and pay both a penalty and back fees.
+Only after the Graduate School accepts your letter announcing your plan to return, will you be allowed to register for classes.

 After registration opens you can register yourself through LOCUS for most courses with just your student ID number.
 *New students should get course advising first from the department*, and all others are welcomed to get advising.

-You cannot register yourself for Comp 490 or 499 as both require permission of the GPD or instructor of record.
+*You cannot register yourself for Comp 490 or 499* as both require permission of the GPD or instructor of record.
 See sections :ref:`independent_study` and :ref:`internships`.
 Other courses that can have complications registering and dropping are the CSIS courses, depending on